elm-tooling/elm-language-server/README.md

 ## Configuration

-Create an [elm-tooling.json](https://github.com/lydell/elm-tooling.json) file next to your `elm.json` to configure the language server.
+Create an [elm-tooling.json](https://elm-tooling.github.io/elm-tooling-cli/spec) file next to your `elm.json` to configure the language server.

 Currently there’s just one thing that you can configure: entrypoints.
 The language server runs `elm make` to get type errors.
 By default `elm make` is run on the current file only.
 To get errors for the entire project you can specify your entrypoint files – basically, those with `main =` in them.
 Then the language server will run `elm make` on those instead.

-Example:
+Example `elm-tooling.json`:

 ```json
 {